jhaskinsjr/nebula/README.txt

 simulated main memory and register file) every 1,000 simulated cycles, but will cease execution if it encounters an instruction that is not (yet) defined.

 --
+PIPELINE DESIGNS

+At present, there are two pipeline implementations: Bergamot and Clementine.

+The RUNNING section above executes the examples/bin/sum program using the Bergamot implementation; to use the Clementine implementation instead, "cd" into the pipelines/clementine subdirectory (instead of pipelines/bergamot).

+The Bergamot implementation uses a very simple design wherein only one stage operates per cycle.
+The core (see: pipelines/bergamot/implementation/simplecore.py) orchestrates all operations...

+1. fetch PC from the register file (see: pipelines/bergamot/implementation/regfile.py)
+2. fetch instruction bytes from main memory (see: pipelines/bergamot/implementation/mainmem.py)
+3. decode instruction from raw bytes (see: pipelines/bergamot/implementation/decode.py)
+4. fetch source operands from register file
+5. execute instruction (see: pipelines/bergamot/implementation/execute.py)
+6. write back destination register
+7. update PC

+None of these operations overlap (meaning that this implementation, arguably, is not a pipeline).
+But this very simple design was instrumental in the early stages of development, as instruction implementations were being coded and debugged.

+The Clementine implementation uses a six-stage design that operates in a manner akin to the venerable MIPS R3000, with automatic read-after-write hazard and control-flow hazard detection and handling.
+Unlike Bergamot, there is no overarching control core.
+Rather, each stage operates more-or-less independently...

+1. fetch instruction bytes from main memory (see: pipelines/clementine/implementation/fetch.py)
+2. buffer and decode instruction bytes (see: pipelines/clementine/implementation/decode.py)
+3. register access (see: pipelines/clementine/implementation/regfile.py)
+4. execute arithmetic, logic, branch operation (see: pipelines/clementine/implementation/alu.py)
+5. execute load/store operation (see: pipelines/clementine/implementation/lsu.py)
+6. retire/flush instructions (see: pipelines/implementation/implementation/commit.py)

+Read-after-write hazard detection is done in the decode stage, which halts the consumer until the producer either retires or is flushed by the commit stage.
+Control-flow hazards are handled by the commit stage, which, when a jump (JAL, JALR) or a taken branch (BEQ, BNE, BGE, BLT, BGEU, BLTU) instruction retires; when this happens, the new PC is reported, which is sensed by the instruction fetch stage and the decode stage.
+The instruction fetcher responds by beginning to fetch instruction bytes from the new PC;
+the decoder responds by flushing all previously-decoded instructions.
+Finally, the commit stage will continue to flush all instructions following the jump/taken branch until it receives an instruction with the target PC.

+--
 SIMULATOR SCRIPTS